ionic-team/gulp-angular-seed/README.md

 Gulp Angular Seed
 =================

-A simple starting project for JS utilities that use Angular and want to build with Gulp
+A simple starting project for JS utilities that use Angular and want to build with Gulp.
+Supports minification and concatenation out of the box, with additional support for using Sass if you like.

 ### Instructions